 Every organization needs a purpose statement.
-This tool explains what a purpose statement is and provides examples, a process, and four questions that need to be answered in order to develop a strong purpose statement.
+This tool explains what a purpose statement is and provides examples.
+It includes a process for developing a purpose statement and four questions that need to be answered to develop a strong purpose statement.

 A purpose statement captures succinctly why the organization exists and what it does.
 It should be memorable enough so that everyone connected to the organization can remember it and use it.